Tsp To Grams Baking Soda

 Q: Can I substitute baking powder for baking soda?

 A: No, you cannot directly substitute baking powder for baking soda, and vice-versa.
-They function differently and have different chemical compositions.
+On top of that, they function differently and have different chemical compositions.
 Baking powder is a complete leavening system, while baking soda requires an acidic ingredient to activate.

 Q: Is it necessary to use a kitchen scale for baking soda?